 The study was carried out in Ghana, a sub-Saharan country.
-The country covers a total area of 238,540 km out of which 230,020 km is land area.
+The country covers a total area of 238,540 km2 out of which 230,020 km2 is land area.
 Ghana is located along the Gulf of Guinea and is divided into 10 administrative regions (Figure 5).
 It shares land borders with Republic of Côte d'Ivoire in the West, Burkina Faso in the North and Togo in the East.
 The population of the country is approximately 28,308,301 as at 2016 (Ghana Statistical Service, 2016).
 The citizens of Ghana are from multicultural backgrounds with several ethnic languages (Asante & Gyimah-Boadi, 2004).
 There are different ecological zones with two rainfall patterns in the country.
 The vegetation ranges from rain forest in the south-western part to savanna in the northern part of the country.
+There are also different soil series which supports crop production in the country.
 There are a number of rivers and stream that support a wide range of economic activities in the country.
 Some of the water bodies found in the country are the Black Volta, White Volta, Pra, Ankora, Densu, Birim, Offin and Kakum.